OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 // * write the omegaPwm class (from the file above) that programs a single channel
 //  * no need to include the frequency functions
-// * create 16 objects, one for each of the LEDs
+// * an array to hold 16 objects, one for each of the LEDs
 // * make the leds do something interesting, maybe like a wave or something, the key is to show that each object can be controlled completely independently
 //    * perhaps find a way to work a button or switch into the mix